cgwhouse/movie-club/README.md

 # movie-club
-The program should help us keep track of the movies we watch
+This program should help us keep track of the movies we watch